ltebean/Wizard/README.md

 ##Introduction:

-A widget could be in two forms: module or container

-- if a widget is a module, it is a simple display unit
-- if a widget is a container, it could contain other widget (specified by its layout)

-####Widget in form of module:
-Widget in form of module has there parts:
+A widget consists of there parts:

 - the business code (in a widgetName.groovy file)
 - the view (in a widgetName.ftl file)